amr080/docs-template/docs/developer/guides/running-a-centrifuge-node/index.md

 ### Docker

-You can use the container published on the [Centrifuge Docker Hub repo](https://hub.docker.com/r/centrifugeio/centrifuge-chain) or be fully trustless by cloning the [Centrifuge Chain repository](https://github.com/centrifuge/centrifuge-chain/) and using the [Dockerfile](https://github.com/centrifuge/centrifuge-chain/blob/main/docker/centrifuge-chain/Dockerfile) (2-4h build time on an average machine).
+You can use the container published on the [XFT Docker Hub repo](https://hub.docker.com/r/centrifugeio/centrifuge-chain) or be fully trustless by cloning the [XFT Chain repository](https://github.com/centrifuge/centrifuge-chain/) and using the [Dockerfile](https://github.com/centrifuge/centrifuge-chain/blob/main/docker/centrifuge-chain/Dockerfile) (2-4h build time on an average machine).
 If you are building the image yourself, make sure you have checked out the latest tag for the most recent release: